 Clubs found to be guilty of any of the above offences are subject to the following sanctions:

-Punitive Letter of Caution: The Clubs Administrator may issue a letter to the club, advising them of the infraction and placing them on probation for a period of not more than one (1) calendar year;
+Punitive Letter of Caution: The Clubs Administrator may issue a letter to the Club, advising them of the infraction and placing them on probation for a period of not more than one (1) calendar year;

-During the probationary period, clubs shall follow all regulations outlined in Section 4.1.1–4.1.4.2 of this policy.
+During the probationary period, Clubs shall follow all regulations outlined in Operating Policy – Clubs Status, Sections 4.1.1–4.1.4.2.

-Proxy Appointment: If, in the opinion of the Clubs Administrator, the issue in question has been a result of poor or inadequate leadership on the part of the club’s President or other Executive members, the Clubs Administrator may appoint a proxy;
+Proxy Appointment: If, in the opinion of the Clubs Administrator, the issue in question has been a result of poor or inadequate leadership on the part of the Club’s President or other Executive members, the Clubs Administrator may appoint a proxy;

-The proxy shall report on a bi-weekly basis to the Clubs Administrator and act as a monitor of the club, with the authority to defer any decisions at Executive meetings pending approval or rejection by the Clubs Administrator and available to supervise any general meetings or events;
+The proxy shall report on a bi-weekly basis to the Clubs Administrator and act as a monitor of the Club, with the authority to defer any decisions at Executive meetings pending approval or rejection by the Clubs Administrator and available to supervise any general meetings or events;

 The proxy shall report to the Clubs Administrator at least once every thirty (30) days and the Clubs Administrator shall decide whether or not to lift the sanction.

-The proxy shall attend club events including, but not limited to:
+The proxy shall attend Club events including, but not limited to:

 Executive and general meetings;